Connect with others who understand.

 Targeted therapy is used to treat several types of breast cancer, including:

 Your doctor will make sure you are using the right targeted therapy for your type of cancer.
-They may test the blood or biopsy samples of your cancer to see if the specific target of the therapy is present in the cancer cell.
+They may test your blood or biopsy samples of your cancer to see if the specific target of the therapy is present in the cancer cell.

 Targeted therapies may be used alone or in addition to other treatments, like chemotherapy or radiation therapy.
 In some cases, targeted therapy can work even when chemotherapy drugs don’t.
+Many targeted therapies are being used in the treatment of metastatic breast cancer, which is advanced breast cancer that has spread to other parts of the body.

 How Is Targeted Therapy Taken?

-Depending on the drug, targeted treatments may be taken as a pill, given as a shot under the skin (subcutaneously), or injected intravenously (into a vein, IV).
 If you receive targeted therapy by a shot or IV, you may go to a cancer treatment center to receive your dose.
-Or, you may be able to take a pill at home.
+If you receive targeted therapy by pill, you may be able to take it at home.

 Types of Targeted Therapy for Breast Cancer